Kolkata Suburban Railway: Eastern line

-The major car sheds (depots) on this line are at Howrah Jn and Bandel on the Howrah division and at Narkeldanga, Barasat and Ranaghat in the Sealdah division.
+The major car sheds (depots) on this line are at Bamangachhi (Howrah) and Bandel on the Howrah division and at Narkeldanga (Sealdah), Barasat and Ranaghat in the Sealdah division.

-Sealdah division's first Matribhumi local started in October 2018; it was the first all-women passenger train in Indian Railway history.
+The first Matribhumi local of Sealdah division started in October 2018; it was the first all-women passenger train in Indian Railway history.
 It had female motormen, guards, and security personnel.
 On 24 August 2015, train services were halted between the Barasat and Bangaon line after a protest by a group of passengers obstructed movement of the trains.
 They demanded that male passengers be allowed to travel on the Matribhumi ladies special trains.
 This occurred when Eastern Railway withdrew the decision to allow male passengers to travel on Matribhumi local.

 Circular Railway

-The Circular Railway corridor encircles the inner city neighbourhoods of Kolkata.
+The Circular Railway corridor almost encircles the inner city neighbourhoods of Kolkata.
 At a length of 42 km with 20 stations, this line is under the jurisdiction of Eastern Railway's Sealdah Division.
-From Dum Dum Junction to Tala, the line is double-tracked, while from Tala to Majerhat, the line is single-tracked.
-Running by the side of the Hooghly River from Tala to Majerhat, it joins and runs parallel to the Sealdah South tracks after Majerhat and elevates at Park Circus in order to bypass Sealdah (which is a terminal station).
+The line is completely single-tracked, with an elevated section between Princepghat and Majherhat through Kolkata port area.
+It also passes through Kolkata Railway Station, the third terminal at Kolkata city.
+Running by the side of the Hooghly River from Bagbazar to Princepghat, it joins and runs parallel to the Sealdah South tracks after Majerhat and elevates at Park Circus in order to bypass Sealdah (which is a terminal station).
 After bypassing Sealdah, it rejoins the mainline at Bidhannagar Road and again terminating at Dum Dum Jn.
 The line is also known as Chakra Rail.

 The circular line is a point of interest for tourists.
-As it runs under Howrah Bridge, Vidyasagar Setu and runs parallel to the Hooghly River, connecting multiple tourist places and ghats it provides access to a scenic view for daily commuters and visitors.
+As it runs under Rabindra Setu, Vidyasagar Setu and runs parallel to the Hooghly River, connecting multiple tourist places and ghats it provides access to a scenic view for daily commuters and visitors.
+Many trains form suburban towns enter this section, encircle the city and exit to suburban towns again, bypassing the saturated Sealdah Railway Station.